1973 Wyoming Cowboys football team

 The 1973 Wyoming Cowboys football team represented the University of Wyoming as a member of the Western Athletic Conference (WAC) during the 1973 NCAA Division I football season.
-Led by third-year head coach Fritz Shurmur, the Cowboys compiled a record of 4–7 overall and 3–4 in conference play, placing in a three-way tie for third in the WAC.
+Led by third-year head coach Fritz Shurmur, the Cowboys compiled a record of 4–7 (3–4 against conference opponents), placing in a three-way tie for third in the WAC.
 The team played home games on campus at War Memorial Stadium in Laramie, Wyoming.